 Lacoste decided to fight back by enlisting customers’ help with a brand protection page on their website.
 This page serves to inform consumers about brand counterfeits and explain the efforts Lacoste has taken to protect the authenticity of its brand.

-Fashion brand Diesel, also no stranger to attacks by counterfeiters, decided to fight back by engineering a publicity stunt that drew positive attention from social media audiences during New York Fashion Week (NYFW).
+Fashion brand Diesel, also no stranger to attacks by counterfeiters, took a bold new approach to fight back in 2018: engineering a publicity stunt that drew positive attention from social media audiences during New York Fashion Week (NYFW).

 It replaced the logos on a collection of authentic products with a misspelled “Deisel” logo, set up shop in New York’s Chinatown district, and filmed interactions with visitors.
-The ruse was later revealed in a video send-up that was widely shared on social media, prompting fans to line up for a chance to purchase what had suddenly become — not cheap knock-offs — but an exclusive special collection.
+The ruse was later revealed in a video send-up that was widely shared on social media, prompting fans to line up for a chance to purchase what had suddenly become — not cheap knock-offs — but an exclusive special collection selling at a hefty mark-up in hype-driven resale channels.

 The bold message was made possible, in part, by Diesel’s long history of battling counterfeits using all possible measures.
 In addition to traditional litigation and online brand protection to identify rogue websites, Diesel guarantees the authenticity of its signature Diesel Denim products with a digital product authentication service.